To be eligible to graduate from Saint Paul College, you must:

 If you received a Student Loan during your enrollment at Saint Paul College, you will be required to do an "exit loan" on-line counseling session.
-Please contact the Financial Aid Office if you need additional information about this session.
+Please contact the One Stop, Room 1300 if you need additional information about this session.

 Your formal award document will be mailed approximately 8 to 10 weeks after the end of the semester.

 Appeals for Exceptions to College Policy